W-Zhihao/PDG-GCN/README.md

 PyTorch implementation of the **Process-Direction-Gated Graph Convolutional Network (PDG-GCN)** for geomorphic river-reach classification.

-This repository contains only the proposed model.
-It does not include baseline architectures, dataset preprocessing, training workflows, evaluation metrics, plotting, or post hoc interpretability analyses.

 ## Architecture

 PDG-GCN represents a river network as a directed graph.
 Every stored edge `(i, j)` points from an immediately upstream reach `i` to its immediately downstream reach `j`.
 The model: